French Fridays with Dorie

 Chestnut Pear Soup

-As with most soup recipes, there isn’t much to this one and if you have made soup at all you too can reason this one out easily enough.
+As with most soup recipes, there isn’t much to this one.
+If you have made soup at all you too can reason this one out easily enough.
 The recipe calls for a large jar of chestnuts which may not be an easy find for most people.
 Does your supermarket have a chestnut section?
 Mine doesn’t.
-Dorie suggests that frozen chestnuts will work in a pinch but that helpful tip wasn’t so I did as I usually do when it comes to these hard-to-find items and ordered them from Amazon.
+Dorie suggests that frozen chestnuts will work in a pinch but that helpful tip wasn’t so.
+I did as I usually do when it comes to these hard-to-find items and ordered them from Amazon.
 (I understand most of my Dorista compatriots did as well so it gave me a small chuckle to think of the Amazon food vendors wondering why such a rush on French jars of chestnuts?)

 In two tablespoons of butter you lightly sauté one chopped onion, 5 finely chopped stalks of celery, and the light green and white portion of two leeks until slightly soft.
 (About ten minutes.)
 Add to this 2 cored and cubed pears, 1 large jar of chestnuts, one sprig each of thyme and rosemary, salt and pepper, and 6 cups of chicken stock.
 (For this soup I used a commercial stock and not my home made stash.
 It was a wise choice as I think the less hearty stock allowed the chestnut flavor out enough to balance with the savory flavors and not get lost. )